Why a Smart Watch Should Be Your Child's First Device

 April 29, 2025

-Middle school usually comes with another right of passage these days: getting your first mobile phone.
-We all want our kids to be independent, but we also want to be able to stay in touch.
+For many families, sending our kids off to middle school comes with another rite of passage these days: handing over their first mobile phone.
+We all want our kids to be independent and not feel left out, and we also want to be able to stay in touch and keep in touch when they’re away from home more often.
 And while giving them a mobile phone makes sense, I believe that giving them a smart watch is ... well ... smarter.

 Here are a few reasons why.